aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 11. Set the rotation angle for pie chart slides.
 12. Write the modified presentation to a PPTX file

-This Javascript code shows you how to create a pie chart:
+This JavaScript code shows you how to create a pie chart:

 ```javascript
 // Instantiates a presentation class that represents a PPTX file